TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns the percentage distribution of active drivers across vehicle types.
+Returns distribution of active drivers by vehicle type.

 ## Insight

-This query helps analyze the popularity and operational share of each vehicle category.
+This query uses **GROUP BY with COUNT() and a scalar subquery** to compute proportional distribution of driver vehicle categories.

 ---